rsummers11/LEAVS/README.md

 ```

-If you use the annotations from this repository, please cite the AMOS paper:
+If you use the annotations from this repository, please cite the amos paper:
 ```bib
 @article{ji2022amos,
   title={Amos: A large-scale abdominal multi-organ benchmark for versatile medical image segmentation},